 How to make Cucumber Avocado Salad

-Don’t make it in advance.
+- Don't make it in advance.
 Avocados go brown once they have been cut.
-The copious amount of lemon juice in the dressing really help to keep everything green, but it is at it’s very best when fresh.
+The copious amount of lemon juice in the dressing really helps to keep everything green, but it is at its very best when fresh.

 Some ways you can adapt this Cucumber Avocado Salad are: